nathanaeljnam/Snakes-and-Ladders-Analysis-Using-Monte-Carlo-Simulation/README.md

 ```

 We will now create an actual playthrough of a game defined as a function.
 We must first create a virtual board to be played on.
 Since the game only has one pathway to take (other than the snakes and ladders), we will use a list of length 100 (10 x 10 dimensions) to simulate the board.
-The index will represent the position of the player on the board, and the value at each index of the list will represent where the snakes and ladders are located and where they connect.
+The index will represent the player's position on the board, and the value at each index of the list will represent where the snakes and ladders are located and where they connect.
 Spaces on the board without snakes or ladders will be represented by an integer value of 0 because we do not want to change the index (player position).
-Spaces on the board with a snake will be represented by a negative value.
+A negative value will represent spaces on the board with a snake.
 Now, the magnitude of this value determines how many squares backward they will need to go (where the snake respectively connects).
 A positive value will represent spaces on the board with a ladder.
 This will determine how many squares forward they must go (where the ladder connects).
 These values are all determined by the location of snakes and ladders, as shown in the gameboard image below.
 For example, the first square of the board connects to square 38.
 In our list, the first value of the list is 37 (at index 0), which leads to square 38 (at index 37).
 Keep in mind Python indexing starts at 0.

 IMG of the game board to reference where the ladders are